Freiling87/CCU/CCU/Scratchpad.md

     - Appearance
       - Dynamic Player Appearance: Allows appearance variation when using the class as a player.
 Currently, appearance is only rerolled on starting a new run, but I plan to add a little more control over this in the future.
       - Fleshy Follicles: Matches hair color to skin color.
+    - Cost Scale
+      - Less-Ish: -25% on all costs
+      - Little Steep: +25% on all costs
     - Behavior
       - Accident-Prone: Extended behavior to walk into Killer Plants & Laser Emitters
     - Combat